-I sauteed the langostino meat with butter, minced onion and pepper.
+I sauteed the langostino meat with butter, minced onion, pepper and a little creole seasoning.
 Each little ball of dough is stuffed with some of the langostino mixture and mozzarella cheese.
 They are then brushed with melted garlic butter and placed in the bundt pan.
 The stuffed monkey bread baked perfectly and it tasted delicious.
 In the end, it wasn’t crawfish, but it was awesome.
 I imagine these little monkey bread bites could be stuffed many types of seafood: crawfish, shrimp, langostino, lobster, crab.

 I used langostino, but almost any seafood could work.
 Make sure they are small enough pieces so you can seal the edges of the dough.
 Do not overstuff it with filling.